mrpouyaalavi/CIFAR-10-Image-Classification/README.md

 # CIFAR-10 Image Classification — From Training to Deployment

-> **An end-to-end deep learning project that designs, trains, and evaluates multiple architectures on the CIFAR-10 benchmark, demonstrating the effectiveness of transfer learning compared with a custom CNN baseline across multiple architectures.**
+> **An end-to-end deep learning project that designs, trains, and evaluates multiple architectures on the CIFAR-10 benchmark, demonstrating the power of transfer learning compared with a custom CNN baseline — from raw pixels to a live interactive demo.**

-This project is a portfolio-grade machine learning study that goes beyond model training.
-It includes data augmentation pipelines (RandomCrop, CutOut, MixUp, CutMix), cosine annealing learning rate scheduling, progressive unfreezing, INT8 model quantisation, Grad-CAM interpretability visualisations, CLI inference tools, and a Gradio demo deployed on Hugging Face Spaces — all documented in a structured Jupyter notebook.
+Syllabus Sync is a production-grade, security-hardened web platform — this project is its ML counterpart: a portfolio-grade comparative study that goes beyond model training.
+It includes data augmentation pipelines (RandomCrop, CutOut, MixUp, CutMix), cosine annealing scheduling, progressive unfreezing, INT8 quantisation experiments, Grad-CAM interpretability visualisations, CLI inference tools, and a Gradio demo deployed on Hugging Face Spaces — all documented in a structured 14-section Jupyter notebook.

 **[📓 Explore the Notebook](cifar10%20image%20classification.ipynb)** &nbsp;·&nbsp; **[🚀 Live Demo](https://mrpouyaalavi-cifar-10-image-classification.hf.space)** &nbsp;·&nbsp; **[📊 Key Results](#-key-results--performance-benchmarks)**